Our Top Free Resource

-You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Loyola Marymount University without having to pay income taxes on the money.
-Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at LMU.
+If you are 70½ years old or older, you can take advantage of a simple way to benefit Loyola Marymount University and receive tax benefits in return.
+You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 No. The legislation requires you to reach age 70½ by the date you make the gift.